aspose-total/Aspose.Total-Products/total/en/python-net/conversion/potm-to-doc/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Office Template (POTM) format is a Microsoft Office template format used for creating documents, presentations, and spreadsheets.
+It is a widely used format for creating documents, presentations, and spreadsheets.
+However, the POTM format is not compatible with many other applications, and thus it is necessary to convert it to a more widely accepted format such as DOC.

+<h2>How Aspose.Total Helps for POTM to DOC Conversion</h2>
-For a Python developer, who is trying to add a POTM to DOC conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert POTM file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a DOC format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It can help Python developers to automate the conversion process from POTM to DOC.
+It is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert POTM file to PDF.
+After that by using Microsoft Word Python API Aspose.Words for Python via .NET, save the created PDF into Microsoft Word as a DOC format.

+The Aspose.Slides for Python via .NET API is a powerful tool for creating, editing, and converting presentations.
+It supports a wide range of formats including POTM, PPT, PPTX, PPS, PPSX, PPTM, POTX, and many more.
+It also provides features such as creating, editing, and converting presentations, adding text, images, shapes, and other objects, and more.

+The Aspose.Words for Python via .NET API is a powerful tool for creating, editing, and converting documents.
+It supports a wide range of formats including DOC, DOCX, RTF, HTML, and many more.
+It also provides features such as creating, editing, and converting documents, adding text, images, shapes, and other objects, and more.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from POTM to DOC.
+It is a full package of various APIs dealing different formats, and it provides powerful features for creating, editing, and converting documents and presentations.

 {{% /blocks/products/pf/feature-page-summary %}}